 King dreamed of a day when “little black boys and black girls will be able to join hands with little white boys and white girls as sisters and brothers.”
 That is a statement infused with Gospel truth: it’s what Jesus preached.

-Our pope is clearly moved by the man.
+Pope Francis is clearly moved by the man.
 “That dream continues to inspire us all.
 I am happy that America continues to be, for many, a land of ‘dreams,’” he told Congress.
 “Dreams which awaken what is deepest and truest in the life of a people.”

 Has King’s dream been realized?
 While we’ve made strides in the last 50 years, the deaths of Michael Brown and Freddie Gray—unarmed black men who died at the hands of police—demand a closer look.